Key Takeaways

 Apply NAD serum to freshly cleansed, slightly damp skin, this enhances absorption and helps the active ingredients penetrate deeper.
 Use a pea-sized amount for your entire face and neck, gently patting from center outward.

-Layering 101, Combining NAD Serum with Other Actives
+Layering 101: Combining NAD Serum with Other Actives

 NAD serums play well with most skincare ingredients.
 Layer vitamin C serum first in the morning, followed by NAD serum, then moisturizer and SPF.
 For evening routines, apply NAD serum before heavier treatments but after lightweight essences.

 Avoid combining NAD serums with retinol on the same night initially, alternate evenings until your skin builds tolerance.
 Peptides, ceramides, and hyaluronic acid enhance NAD serum benefits without competing for absorption.
-For more tips on optimizing your supplement routine, see our article on best time to take a multivitamin.
+For more tips on optimizing your supplement routine, see our article on the best time to take a multivitamin.

-Maximizing Efficacy, Getting the Most from Your NAD Serum
+Maximizing Efficacy: Getting the Most from Your NAD Serum

 Store your NAD serum in a cool, dark place and use within six months of opening for optimal potency.
 Consistency matters more than quantity, daily application with a smaller amount delivers better results than sporadic heavy application.